Debunking Couples Counseling Myths

 When it comes to couples therapy, there are several misconceptions that keep couples from seeking help to improve their relationship.
 These myths often perpetuate negative stereotypes and hinder the potential benefits of professional guidance.
 Let’s shed light on the truth about relationship therapy and the value that professional couples counseling can bring to relationships.
 Couples therapy can be a valuable resource for cultivating a stronger, more fulfilling partnership.

 Seeking couples therapy can be an effective, preventative step in cultivating healthy relationships.
+Find sex therapy, Gottman Method coupes therapy, and Fair Play coaching for couples at Sea Glass.

 Myth: All couples therapists are the same